1MoreTechGuy/TrueNAS-API-Scripts/README.md

 # TrueNAS API Scripts

 Scripts to connect to one or more TrueNAS instances and perform actions via the TrueNAS API.

+Notes on versions:
-This script was developed and tested against the TrueNAS API version v25.10.0.
-Refer to the documentation at https://api.truenas.com/v25.10/ for API details and compatibility notes.
+- The main script (`truenas_upgrade_apps.py` in the repository root) was developed and tested against the TrueNAS API version v25.10.0.
+Refer to https://api.truenas.com/v25.10/ for that API's details.
+- A compatibility copy targeting older TrueNAS API versions is provided under the `v25.04/` directory (`v25.04/truenas_upgrade_apps.py`) and defaults to `v25.04.2`.

 ## Dependencies